zackiles/friendly/README.md

 ### How many ways can I represent a child object?

 4 ways.
-Pay attention to how the author object changes in these examples
+Pay attention to how the author object changes in these examples.
+These are assuming you've created both a book and author model, and the author models key is set to 'id'.

 ``` js